0v3rride/0v3rride.github.io/README.md

  * **Super-duper secret answer:** ford, toyota, rav4, corolla, etc.
  * **A potentially better answer:** sterling silver general motors company sierra, etc. (plus one if answer is case sensitive)

 Do you see what I mean?
 A wordlist of car makes and models could easily be generated.
 To top it all off, Access Manager allows users to set their own secret questions (what is your favorite color?).
-Not to mention at this point an attacker could make reasonable inferences or peform OSINT on individuals with the list of usernames they enumerated Eventual this could end up leading to the possibility of discovering that user drives a certain make, model, color and year of car.
+Not to mention at this point an attacker could make reasonable inferences or peform OSINT on individuals with the list of usernames they enumerate.
 An attacker can essentially make the process of resetting or unlocking an Active Directory account through a web portal trivial by using simple guessing, inferences, OSINT techniques and tools.

 ##### Possible Denial of Service
 During the automation of the requests, I also discovered that possibly had the opportunity to cancel backup jobs, synchronizaiton jobs and other jobs running on the back-end.
 This could possibly affect an orginization in multiple ways.
 Such as users not having access to their accounts, etc.